Pinochle: Technical Misdeal

 If a player is dealt 13 or more non-counters and no aces, the player may declare a technical misdeal.
 This must declared before he or she plays the first trick.
 A technical misdeal nullifies all points melded for all players.
 The hand is then re-dealt by the original dealer of that hand.

 Triple-deck, six-handed

 This version follows the rules of double-deck pinochle.

 In triple-deck pinochle six play in two partnerships of three each; each player has an opponent at their right and left.
 Three pinochle decks with no nines are mixed together, making a pack of 120 cards.
 Each player is dealt 20 cards, and the rules of double deck pinochle apply, except that the minimum bid is 75, and the last trick is worth 3 points. most of the extra melds made possible by the triple pack do not count extra. i.e. if a player should hold twenty aces, five of each suit, the value would be that of double aces and triple aces combined.

-Internet

-Internet pinochle is almost always "double deck" except for a few applications for some smart phones.
-Today the Internet is host to many live professional cash tournaments, although many are still cautious about playing online because of potential cheating.